Skip to main content

 Why a chunky sweater is the must-have style essential all men need

 By all accounts, the 2019 film Knives Out was a success.
-The star-studded “who done it?” netted eight times its budget at the box office and became a viral hit when it reached streaming platforms.
-The script even garnered an Academy Award nomination for best writing.
+The star-studded “Who done it?” netted eight times its budget at the box office and became a viral hit when it reached streaming platforms.
+The script even garnered an Academy Award nomination for Best Writing.
 Yet all this success was overshadowed by a chunky old sweater worn by Chris Evans in two scenes.
-The off-white, vintage-looking cable knit sweater stole the show first on social media and then throughout fashion and lifestyle editorials.
-Throughout the winter of 2019 into 2020, Evans’ chunky sweater collected far more attention than the film itself.
+The off-white, vintage-looking cable knit sweater stole the show, first on social media and then throughout fashion and lifestyle editorials.
+At some points, Evans’ chunky sweater collected far more attention than the film itself.

 The classic Anglo-Irish fisherman’s sweater featured vertical rows of various Celtic knots with ribbed cuffs, collar, and waist.
-The sweater has a few holes and a tear in the collar but they only serve to enhance the coziness — appearing worn in, not worn out.
+The sweater has a few holes and a tear in the collar. but they only serve to enhance the coziness — appearing worn in, not worn out.
 It resonated so profoundly with audiences because it looks so unbelievably comfortable and stylish at the same time.
 The loose-knit ribbing gives a loose, stretchy appearance without looking baggy.
-The sleeves drape just over the shoulder and fall below the wrist providing an enveloping sensation.
-The off-white color and classic knit pattern are so entrenched in American style heritage that the sweater will match practically anything you wear with it.
+The sleeves drape just over the shoulders and fall below the wrists, providing an enveloping sensation.
+The off-white color and classic knit pattern are so entrenched in American-style heritage that the sweater will match practically anything you wear with it.
 In short, it is a perfect chunky sweater.

-Chunky sweaters are as much a staple of fall menswear as flannel and corduroy.
+Chunky sweaters are as much a staple of winter menswear as flannel and corduroy.
 The styles we wear today — like fisherman’s cable knits, shawl cardigans, and ragg wool crew necks — have been around since the early 1800s.
-Fabrics and production methods have changed greatly but the styles have remained the same.
+Fabrics and production methods have changed greatly, but the men’s sweater styles have remained the same.
 That kind of longevity in fashion speaks to the exceptional performance and appealing aesthetic of these classic designs.
 So let’s dive into what has made these chunky sweaters so successful and why they’re a must-have for every man’s fall and winter wardrobe to this day.

 Gray cable knit sweater with an American Flag embroidered on it.